SabinSim/From-Basics-to-Deployment/week_1/day_01/day_01_notes.md

-# Week 1 | Day 1 Mission: Understanding and Implementing the Foundation of Web Communication
+# Day 1 Mission: Understanding and Implementing the Foundation of Web Communication

 ## 💡 Core Problem Identification